onovo1/DCGANs-celebrity-pictures-generation/README.md

-# Example-of-DCGANs
-Example of Deep Convolutional GANs to generate new pictures of celebrities
+# Unsupervised Representation Learning With Deep Convolutional Generative Adversarial Networks (DCGANs)

+This Jupyter notebook provides an example of DCGANs.
+It trains a generative adversarial network (GAN) to generate new celebrities after showing it pictures of many real celebrities.
+This document will give a thorough explanation of the implementation and shed light on how and why this model works.

+Note that, it might help to have a GPU for running the network much faster.